 Portland is a known destination for food, coffee, and beer.
-Though we often complain about the lack of good Asian food, there’s still plenty of options to find a good bite to eat.
+Though we often complain about the lack of good Asian food and good, cheap eats, there’s still plenty of options to find a bite to eat.
 We’ve put together a list of 49 to help you plan your foodcation in Portland, and we are also working through it ourselves.
 We’ll add notes as we eat at each spot, and replace them if we find better food too!
 If you’re looking to treat yo’self, check out our Portland fine dining guide.

 49 BEST PLACES TO EAT IN PORTLAND OREGON – PORTLAND FOOD BUCKET LIST